 In addition, Soldier moss helps break down rotten wood.
 It also, as some other plants do, helps fix nitrogen for plant use.
 Finally, it is a tasty treat for certain wildlife.

-From my perspective as an organic chemist, it would be interesting what substances might be found in Soldier moss.
+From my perspective as an organic chemist, it would be interesting to learn what substances might be found in Soldier moss.
 What use could those substances in the lichen be applied to?

 1 Scientists change Latin scientific names if they view a former classification as incorrect.